 Therefore, a proposed PTS transmitter will be considered to not interfere with the spectrum licence area if the device boundary (a polygon) of the PTS transmitter, as determined by procedure defined in the relevant section 145 determination does not intrude into the co-channel spectrum licensed area.
 The required coordination methodology is specified in section 4.8.

-For PTS transmitters the device boundary criteria in [7] must be used.
+For PTS transmitters the device boundary criteria in Radiocommunications (Unacceptable Levels of Interference — 1800 MHz Band) Determination 2023 [7] must be used.

 Note that only coordination of a PTS base station with a spectrum licensed area is required.
 It is believed that this will also adequately satisfy coordination requirements for any associated mobile stations, due to the significant difference in EIRP’s and antenna heights of the stations.
 However, it is noted that operation of mobile devices is on a ‘no interference no protection’ basis and any transmitter inside a spectrum licence space requires 3rd party authorisation from the licensee to operate.